Skip to main content

 Roundabouts

-A roundabout is a circular intersection design increasingly being used by MDOT.
-While some people use the term "roundabouts" and "traffic circles" interchangeably, they are not the same thing.
-Roundabouts are typically smaller than traffic circles, and drivers must yield to vehicles already in the roundabout before entering.
+A roundabout is a modern circular intersection design increasingly used by MDOT.
+Roundabouts differ from traffic circles; they are smaller and require drivers to yield to vehicles already circulating.

-Roundabouts have been proven to safely decrease traffic delays and congestion.
-When selected and designed correctly, roundabouts can handle a high volume of traffic, including commercial trucks and large emergency vehicles.
+Roundabouts have been proven to reduce traffic delays and overall congestion.
+When properly selected and designed, they can accommodate high traffic volumes, including commercial trucks and large emergency vehicles.

-• Yield to traffic already in the roundabout.
+• Yield to traffic already circulating in the roundabout.

-• Indicate your exit by using your turn signal.
+• Signal your exit with your turn signal.

-• Use signs and pavement markings to help guide you.
+• Follow posted signs and pavement markings for direction.

 Additional roundabout videos